 School Psychology Services

-The role of Ms. Wick, Jefferson's school psychologist, is to help students succeed academically, socially, and emotionally.
-To accomplish this, she collaborates with the school administrators and teachers to identify and use various academic and behavioral strategies to address student needs and improve overall school support systems.
+The role of our school psychologists is to help students succeed academically, socially, and emotionally.
+To accomplish this, they collaborate with the school administrators and teachers to identify and use various academic and behavioral strategies to address student needs and improve overall school support systems.
 Services provided by the school psychologist fall into these main categories:Consultation: Collaborate with teachers, administrators, and parents through

 Evaluation: Use a variety of techniques to evaluate